beginning of content

 Heroin belongs to the family of drugs called opioids, along with prescription medicines such as:

-Opioids work in the brain to relieve pain and make people feel relaxed and contented.
-However, they can cause unwanted effects, such as breathing problems.
+Opioids work in the brain to relieve pain and make you feel relaxed and content.
+However, they can cause serious unwanted effects.

 Heroin is usually injected into a vein, but it can be smoked or snorted as well.